sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 have to evaluate them against a dozen scenarios, we end up with about 39M scenario+combination pairs to analyze.)

-In practice, a manual analysis that is not exhaustive may be able to approximate the ideal answer by focusing only on the most important scenarios, as long as it doesn't perform averaging.
-Averages hide outliers in a way that is unsafe;
-a node that has average good performance in many scenarios may still be a terrible choice in a highly important one.
+In practice, a simplified analysis that is not exhaustive may find good answers--but not guarantee the optimal one--by focusing only on the most important scenarios, as long as it doesn't perform averaging.
+Averages hide outliers in a way that is unsafe; a node that has average good performance in many scenarios may still be a terrible choice in a highly important one.

 # Reference
 [reference]: #reference